marcolagos/nba-dollar-win/README.md

 4. use the lm function on the vector of beta coefficients and years and plot that line on the plot from step 3
 5. Take note of any jumps in the impact of 3PT shots and attribute it a reason such as a player or shift in team paradigms.

-TODO:

-1. zach unit scaling of the x variables and y
-2. zach can do the multicollinearity and "for every x variable, make a plot of the mean of that x variable across the 20 years."
-3. marco cpi adjustment and put all code in preprocessing rmd file